 What AI tools do IT teams actually use most?

-The most common starting points are AI features in existing ITSM platforms: ServiceNow’s Now Intelligence, Freshservice’s Freddy AI, and Jira Service Management’s AI features.
-For monitoring, Datadog and Dynatrace are widely deployed.
-For security triage, Microsoft Sentinel and Splunk with SOAR capabilities are most common in mid-market environments.
-The right tool depends heavily on your existing stack.
+The most common starting points are AI features in existing ITSM platforms such as ServiceNow’s Now Intelligence, Freshservice’s Freddy AI, and Jira Service Management’s AI features.
+For monitoring, Datadog and Dynatrace are widely used.
+For security triage, teams often look at Microsoft Sentinel or Splunk with SOAR capabilities.
+The right tool still depends heavily on your existing stack.

 How much does AI for IT teams cost?